Leave this site

 Obviously as a police force we process personal data relating to a person’s criminal convictions, offences or related security measures including alleged offences, proceedings for an offence committed or alleged to have been committed, and the disposal of such proceedings, including sentencing.

-Article 10 states that we must process this personal data under an official authority, as a police force we will almost always have official authority to process this data.
+If we are processing personal data under UK GDPR (not for law enforcement purposes) Article 10 states that we must process this personal data under an official authority, as a police force we will almost always have official authority to process this data.

 However, if this processing is not under this official authority we will ensure that we meet a specific condition in Schedule 1 of the Data Protection Act 2018 and comply with the additional safeguards set out in that Act.